yaswanth144/Power-BI-Projects/Churn Analysis Dashboard/README.md

 I have collected the Telecom Churn Customer dataset from Kaggle, analyzed the dataset, and prepared this report Using Power BI.

-Skills: Data Modelling, Machine Learning, Power BI
+Skills: Power query transformations, DAX and visualizations in Power BI.

-This report has 4 Sections: 1.
+This report has 3 Sections: 1.
 Churned Customer Analysis 2.
 Customer Overall Analysis 3.
-Not Churn Customer Risk Analysis
+Q&A.

-1st Section: Churned Customer Analysis: In this Section, I analyzed only Churned customers from the dataset and show the results with proper visualization.
+1st Section: Churned Customer Analysis: In this Section, I analyzed Churned customers from the dataset and visualized the results with proper visualizations.

-2nd Section: Customer Analysis: In this Section, I analyzed overall customer data and show the results with proper visualization.
+2nd Section: Customer Analysis: In this Section, I analyzed overall customer data and visualized the results with proper visualizations.

-3th Section: Q & A: This page has Q&A Section.
+3th Section: Q & A: This page contains Q&A Section to get answers for frequently answered questions.